A Morphology-Adaptive Random Feature Method for Inverse Source Problem of the Helmholtz Equation: Acknowledgments

 \section{Acknowledgments}

-The work is partially supported by the NSFC Major Research Plan (Interpretable and General-purpose Next-generation Artificial Intelligence) No. 92370205, NSFC grants 12171467, 12425113, and the Key Laboratory of the Ministry of Education for Mathematical Foundations and Applications of Digital Technology, University of Science and Technology of China.
+The work is partially supported by the NSFC Major Research Plan (Interpretable and General-purpose Next-generation Artificial Intelligence) No. 92370205, NSFC grants 12494543, 12425113, the Strategic Priority Research Program of the Chinese Academy of Sciences (grant no. XDA0480504), and the Key Laboratory of the Ministry of Education for Mathematical Foundations and Applications of Digital Technology, University of Science and Technology of China.